vishal3477/Reverse_Engineering_GMs/dataset/readme.md

 The images can be found on the google drive using the the [link](https://drive.google.com/file/d/1bAmC_9aMkWJB_scGvOOWvNeLa9FBoMUr/view).

-Some sample images are shown below:
+Some sample images for each GM are shown below:

 <p align="center">
     <img src="../image/Screenshot 2023-07-31 at 8.01.15 PM.png"/> <br />